imclint21/stratis-guru-v2/Azure/README.md

 ## Remote Shell Connection

 You can connect to your docker host (Linux VM) by using SSH and supply the username and password you enter during deployment.

+## Connect Stratis.Guru to your Nako indexer

+You should consider locking down the NSG (firewall) on your deployed blockchain indexer, ensuring only your deployed Stratis.Guru instance is allowed to query the API.

+Change the setup.json and enter your Nako.ApiUrl there, to connect with your deployed indexer instance.